Breastfeeding Essentials (Plus a Few Helpful Extras)

 Extra Pump Flanges

 Pumping isn’t the most comfortable task, but it should never be painful.
-While your electric pump should come packaged with flanges included, we know that no two sets of nipples are totally alike, so the standard set may not be the best fit for you—as they are not one-size-fits-all.
+While your electric pump should come packaged with flanges included, no two sets of nipples are totally alike, so the standard set may not be the best fit for you—as they are not one-size-fits-all.
 Thankfully, there are plenty of options for purchasing extra flanges, and they come in a variety of sizes (just make sure whatever you choose is compatible with your pump).
-Honestly, even if the standard set does work for you, you will still want to have a few extras on-hand in case one set is in the dishwasher, or to have a backup in your breast pump bag.
+Honestly, even if the standard set does work for you, you will still want to have a few extras on-hand in case one set is in the dishwasher or to have a backup in your breast pump bag.

 Nice-to-Haves

-High-Quality Water Bottle
+Water Bottle or Tumbler

-You’re going to need a water bottle no matter what because, according to DeWeese, you’ll likely find yourself feeling “thirstier than normal as a breastfeeding parent.”
+You’ll need a water bottle no matter what because, according to DeWeese, you’ll likely find yourself feeling “thirstier than normal as a breastfeeding parent.”
 In this case, any water bottle will do (and if you’re anything like me, you have a stockpile of them in your cabinet, and you have no idea where most of them came from), but if you want to treat yourself, splurge on something that will keep your water cold throughout the day, and is easy to work with just one hand.

 Pump Travel Bag (With Storage)

 Another nice-to-have: a bag that’s designed to transport your pump and is equipped with ample storage for the pump, accessories, and storage bags/bottles after your pumping session.
-Remember, your breast milk will need to be kept cold after pumping, so make sure your bag is large enough to fit a small cooler or has an insulated pocket that will accommodate your supply, and an ice pack, or choose one that already has a built-in cooler.
+Remember, your breast milk will need to be kept cold after pumping, so make sure your bag is large enough to fit a small cooler or has an insulated pocket that will accommodate your supply, and an ice pack, or choose one with a built-in cooler.

 Feeding-Friendly Clothing

 While some might call nursing clothing essential, you might be surprised by the number of items in your closet that will work just fine.
-If you’re in the mood to do some shopping, though, DeWeese recommends looking for clothing with easy access to the chest such as “button-up tops, tank tops, nursing tops, wrap dresses, and robes.”
+If you’re in the mood to do some shopping, though, DeWeese recommends looking for clothing with easy access to the chest, such as “button-up tops, tank tops, nursing tops, wrap dresses, and robes.”

 Milk Catchers

 As previously mentioned, breast pads will soak up leaks easily, but that does mean that any leaked milk will essentially go to waste.
 If the thought of losing even a drop of breast milk makes you want to cry (and who can blame you?), it might be worth investing in wearable milk catchers.
 They protect your clothing from leaks and collect every last drop so that you can store it away for later.
-And because they’re wearable, you can efficiently master the juggling act of feeding and collecting while at home or away.
+And because they’re wearable, you can efficiently master the juggling act of feeding and collecting at home or on the go.

 Nursing Pillow